 Wigan

 § This page gives an overview of the Wigan local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Wigan lies between Manchester and Liverpool, with a heritage rooted in coal mining and canals.
 The Leeds and Liverpool Canal runs through, with Wigan Pier immortalised in literature by George Orwell.
 The town centre includes shopping districts and cultural venues, while Haigh Woodland Park provides green escapes.
 Surrounding villages, reservoirs, and countryside form part of the district, and landmarks such as Pennington Flash attract birdwatchers and walkers.
 Wigan combines waterways, industry, and open landscapes.

-The administrative boundary of Wigan can be viewed on OpenStreetMap: District Boundary of Wigan.
+The administrative boundary of Wigan can also be viewed on OpenStreetMap: District Boundary of Wigan.

 Key Facts about Wigan